tiluong/123test.github.io/README.md

   * Assembly Language

 ### Modifying HTML Pages
-After committing and pushing changes to the master branch, run the command `npm run deploy` to publish the contents to the website.
+After committing and pushing changes, run the command `npm run deploy` to publish the contents to the website.